Conference

 (Radboud University, Nijmegen) - Gabriela Perez Baez

-(University of Cologne) - Patience Epps
+(University of Oregon) - Patience Epps

 (University of Texas at Austin) - James Essegby